BryantKlewer/UFOs/README.md

 # UFOs

 ## Project Overview
-* The purpose of this project is to create a website using Javascript and HTML.
+* The purpose of this project is to create a website using JavaScript and HTML.
 This website will be used in order to display and filter UFO sightings data from across the United States and Canada.

 ## Resources
 * Data source: app.js, data.js, style.css, index.html